 The Information Systems Security Association (ISSA) is a professional organization comprised of cyber security professionals with a shared vision of a more secure digital marketplace.
 The ISSA is a highly respected professional association whose voiced opinions (and suggestions) influence the education, the government, and the public’s view regarding sound decisions in the security world.
 Highlight — The Information Systems Security Association is built upon the fundamental values of excellence, respect, and integrity.

 Sponsor: Lint Center

-Lint Center Scholarships offers a minimum of one scholarship sponsored by the Lint Center for National Security Studies, Inc. offers several scholarships for cyber security students studying for their college degree.
+Lint Center Scholarships offers a minimum of one scholarship sponsored by the Lint Center for National Security Studies, Inc. offers several scholarships for cyber security students studying for their college degrees.
 Scholarships from the Lint Center are awarded twice a year, once in January, and again in July.
-The amounts of the scholarships vary but generally ranges between $500 to as high as $2,000.
+The amounts of the scholarships vary but generally range between $500 to as high as $2,000.
 The scholarship’s primary purpose is to create the next generation of leaders in international affairs.
 Applicants must submit a capstone essay describing one of the primary purposes of the Lint Center.